 Estimating the lifetime of a composite material is a major scientific and technological challenge.
 Humidity and extreme temperatures are a threat factor for composite materials.
-This paper is an extended version of [1], we study the aging factor of the composite and we formulate a predictive model of sustainability thanks to artificial neural networks.
+In this paper, we study the aging factor of the composite and we formulate a predictive model of sustainability thanks to artificial neural networks.
 The purpose of the aging study of polymer systems is to determine what are the irreversible consequences of temperature and water penetration on their chemical structure and on their mechanical properties.
-Three polymer systems are considered in this study : a new system B, system A polymerized at $T = 150^{\circ}C$ for two hours with a conversion rate of 89% (noted A-150), system A polymerized at $T = 185^{\circ}C$ for two hours with a conversion rate of 98% (noted A
+Three polymer systems are considered in this study : a new system B, system A polymerized at $T = 150^{\circ}C$ for two hours with a conversion rate of 89% (noted A-150), system A polymerized at $T = 185^{\circ}C$ for two hours with a conversion rate of 98%